ivandokov/depy/readme.md

 # Depy
-#####Simple and dependency free deployment tool.
+### Simple and dependency free deployment tool.
-Written in bash 4 the tool does not have any other dependencies than `ssh` and `rsync` which are basic tools for any *nix OS and Windows 10 with Ubuntu.
+Written in bash 4 the tool does not have any dependencies except `ssh` and `rsync` which are basic tools for any *nix OS and Windows 10 with Ubuntu.

 All you need is to download `depy` file and place it in a directory which is in your `$PATH`.
 For Ubuntu and macOS the directory `/usr/local/bin` is perfect for this case.
 You can do it easily with: